nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/designing_workloads/10_named_scenarios.md

 # workload names and scenario names.
 That's why the explicit form is provided, afterall.
 ```

-You can run multiple named scenarios in the same command if

 ## Workload selection

 The examples above contain no reference to a workload (formerly called _yaml_).
 They don't need to, as they refer to